BattModels/ArtemisUsers/getting_started/connecting.md

 > You **should not** connect to Arjuna if the fingerprints do not match.
 > Please open an [issue](https://github.com/ArjunaCluster/ArjunaUsers/issues)

-### Accessing Arjuna via CMU's Full VPN
+### Accessing Artemis via UMICH's Full VPN

-If you are not on campus, you must first connect to [CMU's Full VPN].
-Once connected you can then `ssh` into Arjuna.
+If you are not on campus, you must first connect to [UMICH's Full VPN].
+Once connected you can then `ssh` into Artemis.

 ## Configuring SSH

 The following steps are quality-of-life improvements to default ssh configuration.
-They are not required to use Arjuna.
+They are not required to use Artemis.

 ### Private Key Authentication